Alaina Smith

 PhD Student in Human-Centered Computing | Computing for Social Good Lab | University of Florida

 My name is Alaina Smith.
 My research interests center on the design and development of AI-driven health education technologies that address health disparities in underserved and urban communities.
-I focus on creating evidence-based, human-centered interventions that promote healthy aging, wellness across the lifespan, and sustainable behavior change.
+I focus on creating theory-based, human-centered interventions that promote healthy aging, wellness across the lifespan, and sustainable behavior change.
 By integrating artificial intelligence, digital health tools, and thoughtful technical design, my work aims to improve accessibility, enhance user engagement, and advance equity in health outcomes.

 Research Interest